100+ Best Fundraising Ideas for Everyone in 2024

 23. Parents Night Out

-Every parent appreciates an occasional night out – off the childcare duty!
+Every parent appreciates an occasional night out and away from the kids!

 Raise money for your PTA by offering to take care of the kids while their parents are out.
-A good time would be Valentine’s or just before Christmas when parents do their Christmas shopping.
+A good time would be around Valentine’s Day or just before Christmas, when parents do their Christmas shopping.

-Gather a couple of volunteers and see if you can use your school to host this fundraiser.
+Gather some student volunteers and ask to host the event at school.
 Think of a couple of activities and games to entertain the kids and keep them all in one location.

 Charge per hour or choose a flat rate – whatever you think would work best for your specific PTA.